On bi-skew braces and brace blocks: Structural results for bi-skew braces

 \begin{example} Recall that if $A$ is a Jacobson radical ring, then $A$ yields a two-sided brace~\cite{Rum07a}.
 By Theorem~\ref{theorem: characterizations bi caranti} (or equivalently, Theorem~\ref{thm:equivalentgamma}), we find that the corresponding brace is a bi-skew brace (or equivalently a $\gamma$-homomorphic skew brace) if and only if $A^{(3)}=A^3=\{1\}$, as already shown in~\cite[Proposition 4.1]{Chi19} when $A$ is finite or nilpotent. \end{example}

-We conclude the section by showing that two slightly different constructions involving semidirect products of skew braces can be used to obtain $\gamma$-homomorphic skew braces and bi-skew braces.
+We conclude the section by showing that one can use the semidirect product of skew braces to obtain two slightly different constructions, one yielding $\gamma$-homomorphic skew braces and one yielding bi-skew braces.
 For bi-skew braces it turns out that we find a different construction for examples which were already described by Childs.

 We recall first the semidirect product of skew braces, as developed in~\cite[Corollary 2.36]{SV18}.
 If $A$ and $B$ are skew braces, an \emph{action} of $A$ on $B$ is a group homomorphism $\alpha\colon (A,\circ)\to \Aut(B,\cdot,\circ)$.
 If we have such an $\alpha$, whose action is written as a left exponent, then the set $A\times B$, with operations